JoeyLicht/joey-fritter/README.md

 **Throws**

 - `400` if the freetTypeLabel is in wrong format
-- `400` if contentId is in wrong format
+- `400` if contentId is in wrong format (must be a nonempty alphabetical string.)
 - `403` if user is not logged in or is not the author of the content
 - `409` if the freetTypeLabel has already been applied to contentID